-- Have there been any demonstrations in the community where you live? - If so, have you taken part in any of these demonstrations? - Did you take part in any demonstrations outside your town or community? - 3.
-Types of Striker/Demonstrator/Protester in relation to previous protest participation (tables 2-3)
+- c.
+Have there been any demonstrations in the two or community where you live? - d.
+If so, have you taken part in any of these demonstrations? - e.
+Did you take part in any demonstrations outside your town or community? - (1) Yes (2) No